Fume Hoods Monitoring

 - Cylinders shall have a stamped-on date which certifies that the cylinder has been hydrostatically tested within the past 10 years.
 Return empty or non-conforming cylinders to the manufacturer.

-- Empty lecturer gas cylinders that cannot go back to the vendor should be disposed as hazardous waste through EHS.
+- Empty lecturer gas cylinders that cannot go back to the vendor should be disposed as hazardous waste through RLS.

 - Gas cylinders should not accumulate in hallways or block paths of egress.